Quantifying developer productivity - is it possible?

-Much of our development time has gone toward ensuring that individual teams can adjust the scalars we apply to lines in different code categories, file types, and so on.
+Much of our development time has gone toward fine tuning our tools so that individual teams can adjust the scalars we apply to lines in different code categories, file types, and so on.
 We’ve worked hard to ensure that our default values are sensible for general use cases – this isn’t a tool you’ll need to spend hours configuring before you begin to draw profound insights.
 But we also appreciate that reasonable CTOs can come to very different conclusions of how much impact is made by writing a test, writing a line of CSS, or updating a file annotation.

 - • Make a high volume of contributions

 - • Make contributions to high value files